 “Yes, I’m sentenced to 9 to 5, too.”

 “9:00 to 5:00 Monday through Friday.
 What’s your sentence?”

 These also illustrate some general rules about writing good captions.
 One: shorter is better, and two: put the punch line at the end of the sentence, with nothing coming after it.
-Also, a good caption for the contest has to have the right person speaking, in this case, the guy.
+Also, a good caption for the contest has to have the right person speaking, in this case the guy.
 So, “Jerry, you’re an animal,” which got high marks from the raters, was not in the running for me because the wrong person was speaking.
-Not exactly in the same category was, “At least they got rid of the glass ceiling,” which could be said by “Jerry” but is better if the woman is speaking.
+Not exactly in the same category was, “At least they got rid of the glass ceiling,” which could be said by “Jerry” but is a better if the woman is speaking.
 Ah, too much analysis.
 I’m prone to that, notwithstanding E.B.
 White’s admonition that “analyzing humor is like dissecting a frog.
 Nobody is interested, and the frog dies.”
 With this in mind, please enjoy these non-dissected captions for second and third place:

 2nd Place: “They’re getting serious about employee retention.” by Josh Eisenberg